Saberkhani6688/saberkhani6688.github.io/_pages/publications.md

 ([link](https://journals.sagepub.com/doi/10.1177/00104140231194914))

 ## Manuscripts Under Review
 **Saber Khani**.
-"Drilling and Dissent: Oil, Corruption, and Contention—Evidence From a Multi-Level Cross-National Analysis, 2005–2019."
-Under review at _Social Forces_.
+"Drilling and Dissent: Oil, Corruption, and Contention - Evidence From a Dual-Level Analysis, 2005–2019."
+Under review at _Social Problems_.

 **Saber Khani** and Mohammad Ali Kadivar.
 "Universities and Pro-government Mobilization in Autocratic Regimes."
-Under review at _American Journal of Sociology_.
+Under review at _American Sociological Review_.

 Mohammad Ali Kadivar and **Saber Khani**.
 "The Politics of War Commemoration in Iran."
 Under review at _American Journal of Sociology_.